 No smoking sign

 Smoking cigarettes during pregnancy or after birth can significantly increase the chance of SIDS for your baby.
-Scientific evidence shows that around 30% of sudden infant deaths could be avoided if mothers didn’t smoke when they were pregnant.

 How to keep your baby smoke-free